Difference Between C Corporation and S Corporation

 - For S Corp the business income which is taxable can be split into 2 components —distribution income and salary income, where, only the salary part will be liable to self-employment tax, thus helps in reducing the overall tax burden.
 No such differentiation is required in C Corp.

 - Per IRS, “Generally, an S corporation is exempt from federal income taxes except for the capital gains taxes and passive income.
 It is treated in a similar way as the partnership, in that generally, taxes are not required to be paid at the corporate level.”
 C Corp pays taxes on all income.

-C Corp vs S Corp Head to Head Difference
+C Corp vs S Corp Comparative Table

-|Eligibility||No specific criteria for same however the first step in incorporating a C corporation is to choose an unregistered business name and register the same.
+|Eligibility||No specific criteria for the same however the first step in incorporating a C corporation is to choose an unregistered business name and register the same.
 According to applicable state laws, the registrant will file the articles of incorporation with the state Secretary.
 C corporations offer stock to its shareholders, who, upon purchase, will become owners of the corporation.||Must Meet Following requirements:

 1) Domiciled in the US.

 3) Only One Class of stock can be issued

 4) Cannot include: Partnerships, certain financial institutions, insurance companies, etc.

 |Structure||A legal entity that is taxed separately, and which helps in protecting its shareholders’ assets from creditor’s claim.||Operates like normal partnerships where profit and losses pass through the shareholders.|